freedomofpress/securedrop-docs/docs/source/before_you_submit.rst

-   If the organization does have an entry in the SecureDrop Directory, we recommend comparing the address of the entry with the one on the organization's own SecureDrop landing page.
+   If the organization does have an entry in the SecureDrop Directory, we recommend comparing the address of the entry with the one on the organization's own SecureDrop *Landing Page*.

    If the two addresses don't match, please do not submit to this organization yet.
 Instead, please `contact us <https://securedrop.org/report-an-error>`__ through the SecureDrop website, using Tor Browser.
-For additional security, you can use our .onion service address in Tor:
+For additional security, you can use our .onion address in Tor:

    ``sdolvtfhatvsysc6l34d65ymdwxcujausv7k5jk4cy5ttzhjoi6fzvyd.onion/report-an-error``